ryan-mcclue/musings/tower-of-knowledge.md

 * GSM (global system for mobile communications) - uses SIM (subscriber identification module) cards to authenticate and authorise access
 I suppose eSIM would make SIM-locking easier to overcome

+Is daylight time different to standard time?
+Australia 5 time zones:
+Christmas Island (UTC+7), Perth (UTC+8), Adelaide (UTC+10:30), Canberra (UTC+11), Norfolk Island (UTC+12)

+daylight savings adds extra daylight in summer season days shorter in winter months

+so spring, clock springs forward, we lose an hour (23 hours in day) in fall, clock falls back, we gain an hour (25 hours in a day)

+daylight savings starts in October, i.e. clocks put forward an hour ends in April (in spring as literal hours of sunlight increases)

+So, AEST and AEDT are different time zones.
+Adelaide, south-east onwards observe daylight savings WA not observed as large part of state is close to equator, negating effect of tilt of earth

+Gregorian calendar does not correspond exactly to one solar year.
+So, every 4 years Feburary has an extra day (28 to 29)

+Gregorian calendar primarily used, however Chinese calendar has each month start on a new lunar phase Solar eclipse when sun is eclipsed by moon
+Lunar eclipse when moon is eclipsed by earth
+Timestamp is calendar and time of day (and UTC (Coordinated Universal Time) offset for unambiguous time zone)
+Meridian is Greenwich, England.
+Longitude is vertical lines, indicating east or west from meridian International Date Line is when you cross over 180° longitude, i.e. from UTC+12 to UTC-12 or vice versa Earth rotates eastward, so sun rises in the east.

+Latitude is horizontal from equator
+Places on the equator have equal time of daylight and night time

+Tropics 23.5° (this number as the equator is tilted by this amount) equator north is cancer, south is capricorn
+Tropics (area between tropics) are hot, as they get sunlight all year round So, tropics are actually hotter than equatorial regions

+Artic (top) and Antarctic (bottom) are latitude circles.
+They represent what areas of sunlight will hit, so in summer 24hour days, winter 0hour days

+Solstices mark the start of summer (longest daylight of year) and winter Equinox is start of spring and autumn (equal number of daylight and night time)